-The utility of an IIoT network also relies on its ability that it automatically and accurately locates each sensor in the network.
-In order to accurately point out a failure a designed IIoT network will need accurate location information.
+The utility of a IIoT network also rely on its ability that it automatically and accurately locates each sensor in the network.
+In order to point out the accurate fault an IIoT network designed will need accurate location information.
 An attacker can easily exploit this situation and can easily manipulate non-secured location information by either reporting false signal strengths or replaying signals.